ebullient/campaign-notes/heist/waterdeep/groups/guilds-of-waterdeep.md

 Entrance into the guild required acceptance by the Master of the Flame and cost 5 gp.
 Guild dues were 3 sp per month.

+### Guild of Fine Carvers

+The House of the Fine Carvers is located along the High Road in the Castle Ward of Waterdeep.
+It is three-stories tall, and is constructed of wood with a slate roof.
+It stands out from other nearby buildings due to exterior friezes that depicted both animals and the first Lords of Waterdeep, such as Ahghairon.

+The cellar of this guildhall contains a shaft leading down into one of the junction rooms of the sewers of Waterdeep.

 ### Guild of Stonecutters, Masons, Potters, and Tile-makers

 Housed in Builders' Hall, a lavishly crafted and tended stone building in the Southern Ward with a row of statues around the front.